-Prior to the 1960s, some in the United States considered bilingualism a handicap.
+Prior to the 1960s, some education experts in the United States viewed bilingualism as a handicap.
 Experts believed that children fluent in two languages had to spend a lot of energy on distinguishing between the two languages.
 In addition, some educators thought that learning or knowing two languages would be confusing.
 Others suspected that it would hinder development, possibly resulting in a lower IQ.

 The Benefits of Speaking Two Languages Starts Early